outaagunga/documentation/writing_guide.md

 ## Conflict or Challenge
 What obstacle do they face (funding, access, policy, etc.)?
+.
+> Detail the primary obstacle faced by the innovators profiled in this story, which is [CHALLENGE, e.g., lack of policy support].
+Write a 3-4 sentence paragraph that clearly defines this conflict and explains why it's the biggest threat to their success

 ## Turning Point or Resolution
 How they overcome it or find hope.